Authors@Wharton Speaker Series

 How many people apply for the Leadership Fellows program and are selected?

-There are roughly 120 students that apply and 40 are selected each year.
+There are roughly 100 students that apply annually and 48 Fellows are selected each year.

 Leadership Ventures – CourseMatch Enrollment